neargye-wg21/WG21/P2010/proposal.md

 [P1889R0] primarily includes integer types, therefore the description of `to_chars` and `from_chars` functions can be based on descriptions of already implemented overloads.

 ## III.
 Conclusions
 `to_chars` and `from_chars` are the basic building block for formatting.
-For integral types they are simple implement and provide a slodid base for future extensions.
+For integral types they are simple implement and provide a solid base for future extensions.

 Other ways of formatting from [P1889R0] are inconsistent or broken.
 We propose to remove them for now.